tmr08c/tmr08c.github.io/_posts/2015-09-26-using-vim-to-drive-tddd.md

 ### Running Zeus in Vim

 If we hop back into Vim and run our specs we'll see they aren't taking advantage of Zeus.
 This is where our friend `g:rspec_command` comes in to play again.
-As I mentioned before, this is what tells vim-rspec how to run you specs.
-Earlier we told it to run using Dispatch, we now want it to use Dispatch **and** Zeus.
+As I mentioned before, this is what tells vim-rspec how to run your specs.
+Earlier we told it to run using Dispatch, we now want it to use Dispatch and Zeus.

 This is actually common enough that the thoughtbot team has instructions on how to do this in the [README](https://github.com/thoughtbot/vim-rspec#custom-command) for vim-rspec: